kevinfarrugia/react-recipes/recipes/jsx-to-javascript.md

 ### JavaScript inside JSX

-JSX allows JavaScript __expressions__ for props, including `children`, but not JavaScript statements.
+JSX allows JavaScript __expressions__ for props, including `children`, by using the curly braces (`{}`).
+It does not, however, allow JavaScript statements.
 I remember being confused about this when I was starting out, but if you look at how directly and unassumingly Babel places them in the resulting `React.createElement()`, it's clear that having JavaScript statements is untenable, as it requires more work of the transpiler to make them into valid JavaScript.

 ```jsx
 // Input: